WebOrigami/docs/src/content/framework/tutorial.md

 The little circle represents the `public` folder, and the box represents the `index.html` file.

-In Graph Origami, this project diagram can be a useful way to visualize and explore the graph you are building, so we'll return to the graph diagram window occasionally.

-<span class="tutorialStep"></span> Leave the graph diagram window open and switch back to the main Glitch window.
+<span class="tutorialStep"></span> Leave the graph diagram tab or window open and switch back to the main Glitch window.
+You'll return to the graph diagram occasionally to visually confirm the structure of the site.

 ## Formulas can call JavaScript

 You can define virtual files with formulas that call JavaScript.
+You can do a lot in Graph Origami without JavaScript, but easy access to JavaScript does provide flexibility.

 <span class="tutorialStep"></span> View the file `src/greet.js`.